Geological Society of Connecticut

 SPEAKER:

-Dr. William Ouimet (University of Connecticut) with support from Sam Dow, Robert Thorson, Andy Fallon
+William Ouimet (University of Connecticut) with support from Sam Dow, Robert Thorson, Andy Fallon

 PRESENTATION: